milesj/interweave/docs/parser.md

 `applet`, `canvas`, `embed`, `frame`, `frameset`, `iframe`, `object`, `script`, `style`

+> The list of allowed tags can be customized using the `allowList` prop, which accepts a list of
+> HTML tag names.

-## Attribute Whitelist
+## Allowed Attributes

 Interweave takes parsing a step further, by also [filtering](./filters.md) attribute values and HTML nodes.
-Like tags, a mapping of valid [HTML attributes to parser rules][attrwl] exist.
+Like tags, a mapping of renderable [HTML attributes to parser rules][attrwl] exist.
 A rule can be one of: allow and cast to string (default), allow and cast to number, allow and cast to boolean, and finally, deny.

-Also like the tag whitelist, any attribute not found in the mapping is ignored.
+> Any attribute not found in the mapping will be ignored unless `allowAttributes` is passed.

-## By-passing the Whitelist
+## By-passing Allowed

+If need be, the allowed tag list can be disabled with the `allowElements` prop, which renders all HTML elements except for banned tags (hard-coded) and blocked tags (provided by `blockList`).
+Furthermore, the allowed attribute list can be disabled with `allowAttributes`, which renders all non-event and non-XSS attack vector attributes.

-If need be, the whitelist can be disabled with the `disableWhitelist` prop.
-This is highly discouraged as it opens up possible XSS and injection attacks, and should only be used if the markup passed to `Interweave` has been sanitized beforehand.
+These are highly discouraged as it opens up possible XSS and injection attacks, and should only be used if the markup passed to `Interweave` has been sanitized beforehand.

-That being said, specific tags like `script`, `iframe`, `applet`, and a few others are consistently removed.
+That being said, banned tags like `script`, `iframe`, `applet`, and a few others are consistently removed.

 ## Replacing Elements